 Kripacharya is one of the most remarkable and important characters in the Mahabharata.
 He taught warfare to the young princes of Mahabharata.
 After the Kurukshetra war, he also taught Parikshit, the grandson of Arjuna.

-Mahabharata describes the power of Kripacharya by stating that, “Kripacharya was capable of managing 60,000 warriors single-handedly in the battlefield.
+Mahabharata describes the power of Kripacharya by stating, “Kripacharya was capable of managing 60,000 warriors single-handedly on the battlefield.
 He ravaged the whole of the foe’s army like a blazing fire.
 In fighting the battles bravely, he is comparable only to Karthikeya, the son of Lord Shiva who vanquished the demons.”

 Kripacharya is one of the epitome of the virtue of impartiality.
 Though he was aware that the Kauravas were resorting to immoral ways, he impartially carried out his duty and proved his gratitude to the Kauravas as they nurtured him with food and shelter in the palace.

-Ashwatthama is considered as an avatar of one of the eleven Rudras and one of the seven Chiranjivi.
+Ashwatthama is considered an avatar of one of the eleven Rudras and one of the Astha Chiranjeevi.
 Along with his maternal uncle Kripa, Ashwatthama is believed to be a living survivor of the Kurukshetra War.

 Ashwatthama was the son of Dronacharya and Kripi.
-Drona did many years of severe penance to please Lord Shiva in order to obtain a son who possesses the same valiance as Lord Shiva.
-Born a Chiranjivi, Ashwatthama was born with a gem in his forehead which gives him power over all living beings lower than humans; it protected him from hunger, thirst, and fatigue.
+Drona did many years of severe penance to please Lord Shiva to obtain a son who possesses the same valiance as Lord Shiva.
+Born a Chiranjivi, Ashwatthama was born with a gem on his forehead, which gave him power over all living beings lower than humans; it protected him from hunger, thirst, and fatigue.

-On the night after Duryodhana’s defeat, a very disturbed and restless Ashwatthama had an idea of attacking the Pandava camp at night.
+On the night after Duryodhana’s defeat, a very disturbed and restless Ashwatthama had the idea of attacking the Pandava camp at night.
 Once arriving at the Pandava camp, they found a Bhairava blocking their entry.
-So Ashwatthama worshiped Lord Shiva for the fulfillment of his desires, offering himself as an oblation and pleased Shiva and Parvati.
-Ashwatthama first kicked and woke up Dhrishtadyumna, the commander of the Pandava army and the killer of his father Drona and strangled him.
+So Ashwatthama worshiped Lord Shiva to fulfill his desires, offering himself as an oblation and pleased Shiva and Parvati.
+Ashwatthama first kicked and woke up Dhrishtadyumna, the commander of the Pandava army and the killer of his father, Drona, and strangled him.
 At this point, there are numerous different versions of the story.
-In some, Ashwatthama mistakes the sleeping Upapandavas as the Pandavas and kills them.
+In some, Ashwatthama mistakes the sleeping Upapandavas for the Pandavas and kills them.
 In others, he knows he is killing the Upapandavas and does so because he cannot find the Pandavas.

-Ashwatthama was asked to surrender the gem on his forehead and was cursed for 3000 years that he will roam in the forests with blood and puss oozing out of his injuries and cry for death.
-Since he had no fear of death during the war, death would not meet him.
-He will have neither any hospitality nor any accommodation; he will be in total isolation without any contact of physical communication from mankind and society.
-The wound caused by the removal of this gem on his forehead will not heal and his body will suffer from a host of incurable diseases forming sores and ulcers that would never heal for 3000 years.
+Ashwatthama was asked to surrender the gem on his forehead and was cursed for 3000 years that he would roam in the forests with blood and puss oozing out of his injuries and cry for death.
+Since he did not fear death during the war, death would not meet him.
+He will not have any hospitality or accommodation; he will be in total isolation without contact or physical communication with humankind and society.
+The wound caused by removing this gem on his forehead will not heal, and his body will suffer from a host of incurable diseases forming sores and ulcers that would never heal for 3000 years.